Dipti2021/Password_Generator_DR/README.md

  ![Image](assets/Password_screenshot.png)

  ## Working of the Application
   The below shows video shows how the code will respond to __three__ different situations.
-    * __First__ being the onein which we enter the password length with is not between 8 and 128.
+    __First__ being the onein which we enter the password length with is not between 8 and 128.
-    * __Second__ shows the generations of the password when all the conditions are termed OK
+    __Second__ shows the generations of the password when all the conditions are termed OK.
-    * In the __third__ situation, a password is generated depending upon the conditions which have been accepted by the user.
+    In the __third__ situation, a password is generated depending upon the conditions which have been accepted by the user.

 ![password](https://user-images.githubusercontent.com/77368913/110028466-47531a80-7d01-11eb-82c0-976ffdb104a2.gif)